mpp-hep/gof_tests/README.md

 ```
  jupyter notebook prepare_histograms.ipynb
 ```
-Take as input one QCD file and one signal file.
+Take as input one QCD/background/data file and one signal file.
 Apply the neccassary selections to obtain histograms based on orthogonal quantiles and applies lumi scaling.
 Results in a file called histograms.root containing all neccessary histograms to feed to combine.
 It also does some nice ratio plots, where you can check the shape agreement between the different wuantiles

 #### Step 2: Run combine